adambiltcliffe/codex/readme.md

 Scorch and Fire Dart
 Skipping triggers with no choices
 Auto-targetting triggers with only one choice

+# Tests to write later

+Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Put back deleted Brick Thief tests when more than 2 buildings can exist

 # Game features not implemented: